LauraAceros/lambdashell.Samuel.Laura/README.md

 - **Tools**: Lambda Shell interpreter, LambdaShell version 0.9.9.1, Cabal version3.12.1.0, ghcup version 0.1.50.1
 - **Language**: Pure lambda calculus

-## Detailed instructions for running your solution
+## Detailed instructions for running our solution
 After installing and opening the Labdashell environment, from the console we use the following command `lambdaShell < ~/lambda_defs.lambda` , so that it selects the folder of the `.lambda` file and ends by processing line by line, marks all the definitions and finally solves the proposed examples.

 ## Implementation Overview